rubiefawn/remedy/knowledge-and-treasure/gambits-and-spells.md

 __**Required Weapon** Any
 **Execution Time** 1 bonus action

-You gain advantage on your next Evasion check.
+You gain advantage on Evasion checks until the beginning of your next turn.

 {% hint style="info" %}
 #### Incompetence

-When executing this gambit with incompetence, you instead gain a +2 bonus on your next Evasion check.
+When executing this gambit with incompetence, you instead gain advantage on your next Evasion check.

 #### Mastery

-When executing this gambit with mastery, you instead gain advantage on Evasion checks until the beginning of your next turn.
+When executing this gambit with mastery, you instead gain +4 on Evasion checks until the beginning of your next turn.
 {% endhint %}

 ### Deflect Missiles